aviralgarg05/agentunit/docs/cli.md

 ## Telemetry

 Set `--otel-exporter otlp` to forward spans to your collector.
-Set the following environment variables to configure the OTLP endpoint before launching the CLI:
+Configure the destination via the following environment variables before launching the CLI:

 - `OTEL_EXPORTER_OTLP_ENDPOINT`
 - `OTEL_EXPORTER_OTLP_HEADERS`